return42/sphkerneldoc/linux_src_doc/drivers/gpio/gpiolib_c.rst

         name of the firmware property representing the GPIO

     :param int index:
-        index of the GPIO to obtain in the consumer
+        index of the GPIO to obtain for the consumer

     :param enum gpiod_flags dflags:
         GPIO initialization flags